 Elgin Schoolhouse State Historic SiteLincoln County

 The Elgin Schoolhouse is a historic school in rural Nevada's Lincoln County.
-The schoolhouse was used from 1922 through 1967, when its last student reached eighth grade.
-In 1998, the building was restored to its original appearance and volunteers opened the building for tours by request.
+The schoolhouse was used from 1922 through 1967 when its last student reached eighth grade.
+In 1998, the building was restored to its original appearance ,and volunteers opened it for tours by request.
 It became a State Historic Site in July 2005.
 The Elgin Schoolhouse State Historic Site features half of the house's original items.
-SR 317 was heavily damaged in 2005 floods.
-Until the reconstruction on SR 317 (Rainbow Canyon Highway) is complete, the Elgin School house State Historic Site will be closed.

 The Dangberg Home Ranch Historic Park is one of Carson Valley's first and largest ranches.
 The ranch was home to German immigrant Heinrich Friedrich Dangberg who founded the site in 1857.
 A local businessman, rancher and politician, Dangberg started his ranch with just a log cabin.
 The county and state are restoring the original buildings, including a main house, a stone cellar, a laundry building, a carriage house, a garage and a bunkhouse.
 These buildings and original artifacts are on display.